 BROOKLANDS STAGED A 200-MILER; Bert Le Vack won the 350 and 1000c classes for New Imperial and Brough Superior.
 The track also hosted two record attempts.
 Freddie Dixon did 106.8mph on a 989cc Harley, then CF Temple brought the record back to Europe, squeezing 108.5mph from his 996cc British Anzani.
+George Brough wasn’t going to take that lying down.
+He hired Le Vack; they went to Arpajon and raised the bar to 118.98mph.

 ALFRED SCOTT DIED OF PNEUMONIA, aged just 48.
 As well as his revolutionary two-stroke twin-cylinder water-cooled motorcycle, he is generally credited with the invention of the kickstart.
 His patents covered everything from a triangulated frame to rotary induction valves and unit construction.